• Skip to primary navigation

 #5.
 Learn to read primarily to learn and acquire in-depth knowledge.

 Reading just to pass an examination and get a good score is one of the greatest killers of a student’s potential.
-Even though wanting to pass SAT and score high so that you gain admission into college is a good desire, it is not a good enough reason to read especially if you want to maximize your potential and do very well in your future career.
+Even though wanting to pass the SAT and score high so that you gain admission into college is a good desire, it is not a good enough reason to read especially if you want to maximize your potential and do very well in your future career.

 When you read with the primary aim of learning something new and acquiring new knowledge, you will discover that you will start developing more interest in what you are reading and ‘interest’ is one of the things that can strengthen your passion for learning.